TheFifthRider/simply-roleplaying-webapp/docs/extras/powers.md

 ### Powers and Equipment

-[Equipment](../character/equipment.md) with the tag [focus](../character/equipment.md#focus) and tagged with one or more [extranormal powers](../character/equipment.md#extranormal-power) will either allow the wielder to use that particular power or enhance their control over the power, perhaps strengthening the power, reducing the requirements for using the power at all, or mitigating the usual risks that such a power has.
+[Equipment](../character/equipment.md) with the tag [focus](../character/equipment.md#focus) and tagged with one or more [extranormal powers](../character/equipment.md#extranormal-power) will either allow the wielder to use that particular power or enhance their control over the power.
+It might strengthen the power, reduce the requirements for using the power at all, or mitigate the usual risks that the power has.
 Focuses take many shapes.
 Magicians might have wands, cauldrons, or spellbooks.
 Superheroes might have rings, hammers, or gadgets.
 Psionics might have emitters, inhibitors, or focusing helmets.

 Focuses also have an attribute tag to determine which attribute you use to exert your power.
-Usually this is a mental attribute; Intuition focuses might be used for powers dealing with the slippery minds of others, Knowledge focuses might be used for powers manifesting elemental forces, and Will focuses might be used for manifesting power borrowed from a covenant or divinity.
+Usually this is a mental attribute; Intuition focuses might be used for powers dealing with the slippery minds of others, Knowledge focuses might be used for powers that require intense study like harnessing the mathematical formulas required to manifest elemental forces, and Will focuses might be used for manifesting power drawn from a covenant or divinity.

 ### Naming Powers and their Skills